Biography of General Pitt-Rivers

 The beginnings of Pitt-Rivers' collections in the 1850s are obscure.
 To find out more about what is known, see here.
 There is as little hard data about how Pitt-Rivers’ collection developed and expanded as there is about how it started.
 The best sources of information are probably the primary sources and accession books for the founding collection which are not very clear on this point.
 Very few objects have dates by which they were received by Pitt Rivers although those obtained via various auctioneers often give the date of the auction.
 Only one piece of evidence of how his collections accumulated as been found since the Rethinking Pitt-Rivers project started, a list of the weapons owned by Fox in 1862 has been identified by Anthony Pitt-Rivers.

 One thing is certain and that is that Pitt Rivers always collected every-day items as well as fine art specimens.
 Archaeological artefacts were always important, both as parts of the collection and as parts of the later displays.
 However, it can be argued that it was his ethnographic collections which most seized the public and his colleagues' attention, both during his lifetime and afterwards.
-To find out more about how his collections develop follow the Articles link to the left.
+To find out more about how his collections develop follow the Articles link to the right.

 In addition to artefacts, Pitt-Rivers collected photographs to illustrate particular sections of the collection, especially physical anthropology (where he may have felt his collection was lacking in actual artefacts).
 This collection has just started to be rediscovered by Chris Morton at the Pitt Rivers Museum, find out more about it here.